Lectures on LHC Physics: QCD

 In the last Section~\ref{sec:qcd_run_coup} we have introduced the running strong coupling in a fairly abstract manner.
-For example, re-summing diagrams and changing the running of $\alpha_s$ from Eq.(\ref{eq:run_alphas2}) to Eq.(\ref{eq:run_alphas4}) we did not yet link to any physics.
-In what way does the re-summation of the one-loop diagrams for the $s$ channel gluon improve our prediction of the bottom pair production rate at the LHC?
+For example, we did not link the resummation of diagrams and the running of $\alpha_s$ in Eqs.\eqref{eq:run_alphas2} and~\eqref{eq:run_alphas4} to physics.
+In what way does the resummation of the one-loop diagrams for the $s$-channel gluon improve our prediction of the bottom pair production rate at the LHC?

-To illustrate those effects we best look at a simple observable which depends on just one energy scale, namely $p^2$.
+To illustrate those effects we best look at a simple observable which depends on just one energy scale $p^2$.
 The first observable coming to mind is again the Drell--Yan cross section $\sigma(q \bar{q} \to \mu^+ \mu^-)$, but since we are not really sure what to do with the parton densities which are included in the actual hadronic observable, we better use an observable at an $e^+ e^-$ collider.
-Something that will work and includes $\alpha_s$ at least in the one-loop corrections is the $R$ parameter given in Eq.(\ref{eq:qcd_r}) The numerical value at leading order assumes five quarks.
+Something that will work and includes $\alpha_s$ at least in the one-loop corrections is the $R$ parameter defined in Eq.\eqref{eq:qcd_r} The numerical value at leading order assumes five quarks.
 Including higher order corrections we can express the result in a power series in the renormalized strong coupling $\alpha_s$.
 In the $\msbar$ scheme we subtract $1/\tilde \epsilon(\mu_R/M)$ and in general include a scale dependence on $M$ in the individual prefactors $r_n$

 The $r_n$ we can assume to be dimensionless --- if they are not, we can scale $R$ appropriately using $p^2$.
 This implies that the $r_n$ only depend on ratios of two scales, the externally fixed $p^2$ on the one hand and the artificial $M^2$ on the other.